jumiverse/jumiverse.github.io/_posts/2022-12-10-roasted-chicken.md

 Here is how to prepare the treat:

 # Ingredients
-- Chicken from the farm
+- Organic chicken from the farm
 - Olive oil
 - Broth
 - Salt